mcu-tools/mcuboot/docs/ecdsa.md

 unsigned numbers that are being encoded in ASN.1 as signed values, if the high bit of the number is set, the DER encoded representation will require 33 bytes instead of 32.
-This means that the length of the signature will vary by a couple of bytes, depending on whether on of both of these numbers has the high bit set.
+This means that the length of the signature will vary by a couple of bytes, depending on whether one of both of these numbers has the high bit set.

-Originally, MCUboot added padding to the entire signature, and just removed 0 bytes from the data block.
+Originally, MCUboot added padding to the entire signature, and just removed any trailing 0 bytes from the data block.
 This would be fine 255/256 times, when the last byte of the signature was non-zero, but if the signature ended in a zero, it would remove too many bytes, and the signature would be considered invalid.